RolandVrignon/minishell/README.md

   </a>
 </p>

 *A mini recreation of bash.
-Implementing previously learned concepts like file descriptors and processes.
-Made with [Alfred Polycarpe](https://github.com/Alfredpoly).*
+Implementing previously learned concepts like file descriptors and processes.*

 ## Table of Contents
 - [The Challenge](#the-challenge)